daidodo/format-imports-vscode/README.md

 If `tsImportSorter.configuration.configurationFileName` is an absolute path, e.g. `/path/to/import-sorter.json`, no search is needed.

-The configurations in both files will merge together, and `package.json` will win in any conflicts.
+The configurations will merge together, the precedence is:

+VS Code configuration < `import-sorter.json` < `package.json`

 So if you want global settings, just put a `import-sorter.json` in your workspace folder, and any rules in local `package.json` will still be respected.